 This was just some basic information about the different VPN protocols available.
-The conclusion most be that if speed is the most important, then in most cases PPTP will be the best for you.
-If security and encryption is the most important, then you should use OpenVPN protocol instead.
+The conclusion must be that if speed is the most important, then in most cases PPTP will be the best for you.
+If security and encryption are the most important, then you should use the OpenVPN protocol instead.
 If all you want to is to watch TV online, then the PPTP protocol is more than enough for you.

 For more information about what protocol is best for TV watching online, read this article.